sarahsucha/phase-0-tracks/version-control/git-definitions.md

 A commit is when a change in a file is applied and saved to a file.
 Until changes have been committed to a file they have not been saved to whatever branch you are working on.

 * **What is a merge conflict?**
-A merge conflict happens when changes have happened on the same lines of code in a branch.
+A merge conflict happens when changes have happened in separate branches on the same lines of code in the master.
 For example if the master branch has a function 'a' and two branches are created, branch 1 changes function 'a' to function 'b' and branch 2 changes function 'a' to function 'c' a merge conflict will happen when the branches are merged as they are both trying to change the same part of the master code.